johnbedeir/End-to-End-DevOps-AWS-Python-MySQL/README.md

 It is essential to verify that the script has completed successfully to ensure that all resources have been cleaned up and no unexpected costs are incurred.

 ```
 Make sure to replace URLs, database configuration details, and any other specific instructions to fit your project.
-This README provides a basic guideline for users to set up and run your application both locally, with Docker, with Docker Compose and also over EKS and RDS.
+This README provides a basic guideline for users to set up and run your application both locally, with Docker, with Docker Compose, minikube and also over EKS and RDS.
 ```